- 3-lb. hammer

 Figure out the seating area dimensions by roughly laying out the pattern on your driveway.
 Then set the sand base in the same manner as the path, by placing edging on two sides to serve as screed guides.
 (Use a longer screed board.)
 Because you'll be setting a bench on it, make the surface relatively level.
 Only allow a 1-in. height difference from one side to the other.
 Because our project was on a slope, we had to hold the edging 2 in. above the sod on one side.
 Then after laying the pavers, we added soil to build that edge up.
 Lay the pavers in staggered rows (a running bond pattern) that wraps around the sides.
 Start at the outside and work your way around to the middle.
 It'll take a bit of fiddling to get the pavers to fit.
 You'll have to space some pavers up to 1/4 in. apart and cut a few as well.
 The informal design allows for looser spacing.
 Sand will fill the gaps.

 Laying the pavers will move quickly, especially if you have a helper feeding them to you.
-Start where you want the best fit, usually where the path meets a patio, walk or driveway (Photo 9).
+Start where you want the best fit, usually where the path meets a patio, walk or driveway.
 Set one side of the cobbles first and follow along with the pavers, staggering each row by half a paver.
+Set each one in the sand with a few whacks of a deadblow hammer.
 As you work your way through a curve, the stagger will change because of the wider radius at the outside of the curve.
 If the joints from row to row come within 1 in., simply insert a half paver to increase the separation.
-The pavers will set in pretty uniformly, but you'll probably have to adjust the height of the cobbles a little so their tops remain flush with the pavers (Photo 10).
+The pavers height will set in pretty uniformly.

-The best way to cut a paver is to split it (Photo 12), but it’s a little tricky because pavers are extremely hard.
+The best way to cut a paver is to split it, but it’s a little tricky because pavers are extremely hard.
 The resulting ragged edge is in keeping with the worn and tumbled look.
 Work on a soft surface like the lawn or a pile of sand.
-Strike the paver sharply on all sides with the chisel, turning it from the top to the bottom, then side to side.
+Strike the paver sharply on all sides with a 3" mason's chisel and a 3-lb. hammer, turning it from the top to the bottom, then side to side.
 Hold the chisel perpendicular to the face of the paver.
 Don’t try to split off anything smaller than about 1-1/2 in.
 It just won’t break cleanly.
-Instead, to deal with gaps up to 1-1/2-in. wide, space six or eight pavers slightly farther apart (Photo 13).
 Finally, save the cutoff pieces.
 Chances are you can work them in somewhere.

 The last step is to fill the joints with sand.
 Sweep the sand into the joints, leaving a thin layer on top.
-Then let it dry and sweep it in again, working the broom back and forth until the joints are full (Photo 15).
+Then let it dry and sweep it in again, working the broom back and forth until the joints are full.
+Save some sand to sweep into the joints after the first rain.
 Your path will need little or no maintenance; in fact, it will just continue to look better as it ages.

 Add a garden edging with extra cobbles to create flower beds and blend the path and garden into the yard.
 Leave the cobble tops slightly above the ground level to create a nice edge for easy lawn mowing.